lhiuming/rei-cpp/README.md

 - Issues

 - Rendering
-  - Use hardware rendering directory
-    - Build the hardware-based rendering framework with OpenGL
-    - move to Windows10 and Direct3D 11.
+  - move to Windows7 and Direct3D 11.
-  - make a true mesh (use half-edge or winged-triangle?)
-    - that is good for providing shading infomation on CPU
   - add model loading, and support general mesh and material
     - skip texture currently
+  - make a true mesh (use half-edge or winged-triangle?)
+    - that is good for providing shading information on CPU
+    - also consider animating
   - add sophisticated culling for better performance